Fast Stochastic Second-Order Adagrad for Nonconvex Bound-Constrained Optimization: First-order optimality and stochastic projected gradients with bounds

+If the function $f$ is subject to independent and identically distributed noise, then gradient can be estimated by standard sample averaging approximation techniques and the probabilistic condition in (\ref{prob-condition2}) can be enforced by the Bernstein inequality \cite{BeGu22, MT20}.
+The term depending on inaccurate approximations of the gradient is damped by the factor $(1-p)$ and its magnitude can be made arbitrarily small by increasing $p$.

-This theorem gives the desired fast convergence to zero of the first-order optimality measure associated with problem \req{problem} in the \thename\ and controlled error cases.
-In particular, if the problem is unconstrained and the gradient oracle is unbiased, then the \thename\ case applies with $\kap{opt}=1$ and we \textit{recover the $\calO(\epsilon^{-2})$ complexity bound for} \tal{Adagrad} obtained in the references mentioned in the introduction \textit{only assuming the directional condition given by AS.5.} The same is true in the bound-constrained case if controlled error is assumed.
+Theorem~\ref{theorem:true-convergence} gives the desired fast convergence to zero of the first-order optimality measure associated with problem \req{problem} in the coherently distributed and controlled error cases.
+In particular, if the problem is unconstrained and the gradient oracle is unbiased, then the coherently distributed case applies with $\kap{opt}=1$ and we \textit{recover the $\calO(\epsilon^{-2})$ complexity bound for} \tal{AdaGrad} obtained in the references mentioned in the introduction \textit{assuming the condition given by AS.5.} The same is true in the bound-constrained case in the controlled-error scenario.

-Theorem~\ref{theorem:true-convergence} and the discussion of the previous section also indicate that the true measure could remain at a level given by $\limsup_{k\rightarrow\infty}\beta_k$ where $\beta_k =\average_{j\in\iiz{k}}\EA{\|g_k-G_k\|}$ is bounded above by the average $\RMSE_k^\calA$ of the gradient oracle, the average being taken on the first $k$ iterations.
+Theorem~\ref{theorem:true-convergence} and the discussion of the previous section also indicate that the true measure could remain at a level given by $\limsup_{k\rightarrow\infty}\beta_k$ where $\beta_k =\average_{j\in\iiz{k}}\E{\|g_k-G_k\|}$ is bounded above by the average $\RMSE_k$ of the gradient oracle, the average being taken on the first $k$ iterations.
 If $\beta_k$ is bounded for large $k$ by a (hopefully) small positive constant, then the optimality measure is only constrained to fall below this constant.
 However, convergence to true optimality must still happen if the sequence $\{\beta_k\}$ converges to zero\footnote{Which does not necessarily requires the convergence of the sequence $\{\|g_k-G_k\|\}$ to zero.}, albeit possibly at a rate slower than $\calO(1/\sqrt{k+1})$.

 Moreover, reformulating the "new2" condition \req{bias-condition} using the bound \req{STD} allows us to state the following direct consequence of Theorem~\ref{theorem:true-convergence}.

 \lcor{corollary:RMSE}{ Suppose that AS.1--AS.5 hold and that the \algname\ algorithm is applied to problem \req{problem}.
 Suppose also that there exists a constant $\kap{err}\geq 0$ such that, for all $k\geq 0$,